 Regular, punctual student attendance is necessary for student success at Yorktown and is expected unless excused by a parent, guardian, or school official.
 Parents or guardians should notify the school, in writing, of pre-arranged absences.
 When an absence is unexpected, parents or guardians should contact our Attendance Office by phone, email, or through ParentVue.
 They may also send in a note of explanation immediately following the absence to be submitted to the Attendance Office (Room 196).

 Unexcused absences and/or tardiness may impact successful course completion.
+Parents/guardians are notified via an automatic phone call during the evening if their child has been absent from a class that day.
 The Virginia Department of Education requires each school district to include the number of days absent for the given year on each student’s transcript.

 Students must present a note or phone call from their parent or guardian and sign out in the Attendance Office before leaving school.
 Otherwise, the absence will be considered unexcused for the period(s) missed that day.
 If the student is returning the same day, he/she must report to the Attendance Office to sign in before going to class.

 Any student, regardless of the reason for absence or late arrival, cannot participate in any school-sponsored activity scheduled on that day unless the student has been present at school for half of the school day.
 See the Director of Student Activities in advance for exceptions.

 Any student wishing to withdraw from school or transfer to another school must bring a letter signed by his/her parent or guardian to the Counseling Department stating the reason for the withdrawal/transfer and indicating the last day of attendance at Yorktown.
 Upon request, a transcript of the student’s official record will be mailed directly to the new school.
 All monetary obligations and materials on loan must be cleared and the parent or guardian must sign a release before records will be sent.
 See the Registrar section for more information.